-While you don’t want to lug your luggage around, it definitely helps to keep some things on you while you explore.
+Of course you don’t want to lug your luggage around.
+But it definitely helps to keep some things on you while you explore.

 As you’ll quickly notice, Spanish restaurants don’t give out water as readily as U.S. ones.
 Keep a water bottle on hand and you’ll always be hydrated.
+Just fill up from bathroom sinks – Spain’s tap water is fine to drink.
 We have been using our collapsible bottles for the past 2 years and they’re still going strong.

-For our full list of what we take with us wherever we go, head to our Eco-Friendly Packing List.
+For a list of what we take with us in order to reduce our environmental impact on the go, head to our Eco-Friendly Packing List.